Healthcare

 Why Is HIPAA Important For Patients?

 HIPAA brings a line of benefits for patients, of which, protecting sensitive data is of utmost importance.
 As it ensures that any information disclosed to healthcare providers, created, stored and transmitted by them cannot be shared with anyone who doesn’t exercise rights to own them.
-Thus, imposing strict security controls over the information like patient data, health plans, etc. In addition, patients have full rights and control to monitor with whom their data has been shared.
+Thus, imposing strict security controls over information like patient data, health plans, etc. In addition, patients have full rights and control to monitor with whom their data has been shared.

-• HIPAA secures private data of patients’ like personal details, billing records, and other EHR records from identity theft.
+• HIPAA secures private data of patients like personal details, billing records, and other EHR records from identity theft.

 • Gives patients access to their medical records.